 - Loss of Consciousness

 There are several different stages of alcoholism.
 An individual could begin only drinking socially; then they start to drink heavier amounts, then every day, and onward.
 And as they are consuming larger amounts of alcohol, the reactions with opioids can be even more severe.
 Both substances have the risk of overdose in high quantities, but the combination can bring this about at a much more accelerated rate.
 For instance, if a person currently on opioids consumes their usual amount of alcohol that they do when not on other substances, they will likely find themselves much more impaired than expected.

 When an individual is dealing with addiction to multiple substances, it is critical that they seek addiction treatment.
 Being that the health effects of the above (as well as those of other substance combinations) can be hazardous, the person needs to get help before it ends up in disaster.
 Treatment can help a person to overcome addiction before it leads to potentially deadly consequences.

 When Seeking Help for a Drug or Alcohol Addiction

-Addiction can be a complicated condition to overcome and can be even more so when a person is struggling with multiple substances.
+Addiction can be a complicated condition to overcome and can be even more so when a person is struggling with multiple substances, like with the alcohol abuse while on pain meds combination.
 Fortunately, through comprehensive and extensive addiction treatment, a person can be able to work through their addictions and eventually break free of it.
 Here at Best Drug Rehabilitation, our uniquely designed program helps thousands every year to overcome their addiction.
 Our success lies in the fact that we individualize a treatment program for every single person that is admitted.
 This allows us to address the whole of their addiction, rather than just one aspect of it.
 Addiction is unique to each, and it needs to be treated as such.
 Take the first step toward a new and sober life, and give us a call today.